Cardio Endurance and How to Increase VO2max and Oxygen Delivery Fast and NaturallyBy Dr. Artour Rakhimov, Alternative

 This old YouTube video (on the right side) explains how and why exercise with nose breathing is the most essential health factor for an ordinary person in order to fight and cure chronic diseases (such as asthma, hypertension, diabetes and many others) and increase cardio fitness.
 The video provides quotes from Dr. Buteyko Lecture at the Moscow State University.

 You can also click this link to watch the same video on YouTube: How to improve cardiovascular endurance.

-If you are in competitive sports and fitness and want to improve cardiovascular endurance, there is one great device that maximize exercise benefits.
-It is called Training Mask.
+If you are in competitive sports and fitness and want to improve your cardiovascular endurance, there is one great device that maximizes exercise benefits.
 It allows one to increase exercise efficiency nearly 2 times even in comparison with exercise with strictly nasal breathing.
-Learn more about effects of Training mask on cardiorespiratory endurance on this page: Training Mask.
+I have been testing this device myself for over 3 years.
+Many of my best breathing students also found great benefits of this device on health, fitness and cardio stamina.
+You can find the link to my review of this device right below here as your bonus content.